pfalcon/awesome-micropython/README.md

 important MicroPython target, alone supporting thousands of diverse computer and device types, ranging from supercomputers to a few-dollar appliances.
 * Windows - part of the mainline.
-Runs on different Windows variants, from server down to Windows IoT.
+Runs on different Windows variants, from Server down to Windows IoT.
 * DOS/DJGPP - part of the mainline.
 Runs on DOS versions with support of x86 extended mode.
 * [Zephyr port](https://github.com/pfalcon/micropython) - Modern advanced RTOS,